 Word Separators: Hyphens vs. Underscores

 When separating words in URLs, it’s best to use hyphens rather than underscores.
 This is because Google doesn’t recognise underscores as word separators.
-For example, “redtshirts” and “red_tshirts” are viewed the same by Google.
+For example, “redtshirts” and “red_tshirts” are viewed similarly by Google.
+The preference would be: “red-tshirts”.
 While this might seem like a minor detail, it’s essential to consider when setting up new web pages.
-However, if your existing website uses underscores, it might not be crucial to change them.
+However, if your existing website uses underscores, it will not hurt if you don’t change them.
 It’s worth noting that other search engines don’t differentiate between underscores and hyphens.

 Character Limitations in URLs